Digital Transformation in construction industry

-Few sectors look more ripe for disruption than construction and yet the barriers to successful digital transformation remain high.
+Few sectors look more ripe for disruption than construction and yet the barriers to successful digital transformation in construction industry remain high.
 While there are examples of cutting edge innovation, many of the established players remain risk-averse and sceptical about the investment case for adopting new technologies.

 Construction’s productivity gap must surely be a catalyst for change.
 McKinsey’s figures show that despite being one of the largest sectors in the world, global construction productivity growth averaged just 1% a year over the past 20 years compared to 3.6% for manufacturing.
 Meanwhile, in the UK, the combined effect of stalled construction/infrastructure projects in 2015-16 alone was estimated to have had a £35 billion impact on investment related GDP.